HWS

 HOUSING WITH SUPPORT (HWS)

-Payment is different to HSC in that payment is from the local municipality who set their own rates and method of payment.
+Payment is from the local municipality who set their own rates and method of payment.
 Some municipalities use a per diem rate; others have lump sum contracts.

 These homes are exempt from the Residential Tenancies act, 2006; the Retirement Home Act of 2007 and are Income Tax exempt if the Home is the principal residence of the operator.

-In many respects, these homes are operated in a very similar manner to the HSC’s.
+In many respects, these homes are operated in a very similar manner to the CHO’s.
 The major difference is the origin of the residents.
-They are placed through the various social services serving the different local municipalities as opposed to HSC`s where residents are provided by the Ministry of Health Long-Term Care.
+They are placed through the various social services serving the different local municipalities as opposed to CHO`s where residents are provided through the identified CHO Service Provider in that region.

-Qualifications for owning and operating these homes are basically the same as for HSC’s – Vulnerable Persons Police Clearance and Basic First Aid and CPR.
+Qualifications for owning and operating these homes are basically the same as for CHO’s – Vulnerable Persons Police Clearance and Basic First Aid and CPR.

 Q. & A.

-Q. What qualifications does one need to own and operate an HSC?
+Q. What qualifications does one need to own and operate an HWS?

-A. One must have a police clearance for Vulnerable Persons and a Basic First Aid certificate.
+A. One must have a police clearance for Vulnerable Persons Police Clearance and a Basic First Aid Certificate.

 Q. What qualifications are required for employees?